Reference beacons

 When to use reference beacons

-If both are configured, the reference beacon's network zone takes priority.
+If both are configured on the same hub, the reference beacon's zone takes priority.